Other Opportunities: Summer 2016

 Laboratory Opportunities for Cal Teach Students at UCSC

 Cal Teach is co-sponsoring summer laboratory opportunities in two faculty research labs for experienced Cal Teach interns who are planning secondary teaching careers.
-These internships will require at least 20 hours/week in the lab for six weeks (see lab-specific dates below) AND enrollment in the Cal Teach summer research and teaching seminar which meets Wednesday afternoons at UC Berkeley, June 18-August 12. * The interns will receive a $2,500 stipend and will be reimbursed for the cost to enroll in the UC Berkeley course after successful completion of the course.
+These internships will require at least 20 hours/week in the lab for six weeks (see lab-specific dates below) AND enrollment in the Cal Teach summer research and teaching seminar which meets Wednesday afternoons at UC Berkeley, June 15-August 10. * The interns will receive a $2,500 stipend and will be reimbursed up to $500 for the cost to enroll in for one unit credit for the UC Berkeley course after successful completion of the course.

-MCD Biology Professor Grant Hartzog and EE Biology Professor Rita Mehta will each host two interns.
-These faculty mentors expect the interns to work collaboratively with each other and with graduate students and other researchers in their labs.
+EE Biology Professor Rita Mehta and Beth Shapiro will each host an intern.
+Interns will work collaboratively with graduate students and other researchers in their labs.

 To apply: Cal Teach interns who have completed at least CaT1 may apply by emailing Gretchen Andreasen (email@example.com) with the subject header APPLICATION FOR SUMMER LAB INTERNSHIP.
 Interviews for top candidates will be scheduled.
 Your email should respond to the following questions (2-6 sentences for each question):

 1) Which faculty sponsor you would like to work with and why?
 What previous coursework or other experiences will you build on to work in the selected lab?

 2) Do you expect to have any other significant reponsibilities during the time frame of the internship and seminar?
 How will you balance competing responsibilities?
 How will you travel to and from Berkeley?

 3) What are your current academic and professional goals?